 Statistical analysis

 All data analyses were done in R (version 4.4.0).
-Due to differences in the field methods, we statistically analysed the data from each range independently, and compared the results between the ranges qualitatively.
+Due to differences in the field methods, we statistically analysed the data from each range independently and compared the results between the ranges qualitatively.

 To examine whether fruit set varied among treatments we undertook two generalised linear mixed models with a binomial link function.
 Treatment was the predictor variable and fruit set was the response variable.
 For the native range data, we included site as a random effect.
 For the invasive range data, plant was nested in site and included as a random effect.
 We included an optimizer using a quadratic approximation to ensure the invasive range model converged.
 A Tukey HSD analysis was undertaken on each model to determine where the differences lay.